Hodge theory: History

 As originally stated, de Rham's theorem asserts that this is a perfect pairing, and that therefore each of the terms on the left-hand side are vector space duals of one another.
 In contemporary language, de Rham's theorem is more often phrased as the statement that singular cohomology with real coefficients is isomorphic to de Rham cohomology:

-De Rham's original statement is then a consequence of Poincaré duality.
+De Rham's original statement is then a consequence of the fact that over the reals, singular cohomology is the dual of singular homology.

 Separately, a 1927 paper of Solomon Lefschetz used topological methods to reprove theorems of Riemann.
 In modern language, if ω1 and ω2 are holomorphic differentials on an algebraic curve C, then their wedge product is necessarily zero because C has only one complex dimension; consequently, the cup product of their cohomology classes is zero, and when made explicit, this gave Lefschetz a new proof of the Riemann relations.
 Additionally, if ω is a non-zero holomorphic differential, then $\sqrt{-1}\,\omega \wedge \bar\omega$ is a positive volume form, from which Lefschetz was able to rederive Riemann's inequalities.
 In 1929, W. V. D. Hodge learned of Lefschetz's paper.
 He immediately observed that similar principles applied to algebraic surfaces.
 More precisely, if ω is a non-zero holomorphic form on an algebraic surface, then $\sqrt{-1}\,\omega \wedge \bar\omega$ is positive, so the cup product of $\omega$ and $\bar\omega$ must be non-zero.
 It follows that ω itself must represent a non-zero cohomology class, so its periods cannot all be zero.
 This resolved a question of Severi.